phuang5/IRS-migration-data/README.md

-# Introduction
+# IRS-migration-data-2.0

 This repository provides updated data and code for IRS County-to-County Migration Data.
 This is based on the [**repository**](https://github.com/mathewhauer/IRS-migration-data) developed by [**Hauer & Byars (2017)**](https://doi.org/10.4054/DemRes.2019.40.40).
 Thank you for publishing this data!

-# Updates
+## Updates
-This updated version resolves a few errors in the previous data, including 1) some mis-coded FIPS codes in Year 1998, 2) one coding error in Year 2003, 3) error messages in processing excel files in Years 1992- and text files in Years 1990,1991, 4) underestimation of unidentified and total migrants in Years 1990,1991, and 5) clarification that the unidentified and total migrants include international migrants.
+This updated version resolves a few errors in the previous data, including
+- correct some messed FIPS codes in Year 1998 due to format discrepancies in raw data
+- correct one coding error in raw data in Year 2003
+- resolve error messages in processing excel files in Years 1992-
+- resolve error messages in processing  text files in Years 1990,1991
+- correct underestimation of unidentified and total migrants in Years 1990,1991
+- add clarification that the unidentified and total migrants include international migrants, as well as the possibility for future work to discern these two types

 Detailed information can be found in [**changelog**](https://github.com/phuang5/IRS-migration-data-2.0/blob/master/changelog.pdf)

-### Citation
+## Citation

 Please cite both this repository and the previous work by Hauer and Byars:
 >Huang, Peng. *IRS-migration-data-2.0* [Computer Software]. <https://github.com/phuang5/IRS-migration-data-2.0>

 > Hauer, Mathew, and James Byars.
 (2019).
 “IRS County-to-County Migration Data, 1990-2010.” *Demographic Research* 40: 1153-1166.

-# Organization
+## Organization

 Data is organized in identical format as the previous version:
  - `LATEX` — Contains latex files to reproduce the main manuscript file. - `R` - Contains the R scripts needed to reproduce the flat IRS migration datafile. - `MigData` — Initial data resources, unprocessed. - `DATA-PROCESSED` — Final, post-processed data.

-# Use
+## Use

 -   Feel free to create a new branch for further incorporation and analysis.
 -   Please properly cite all use of the underlying code or data.
 Thanks!

-# Data
+## Data

 The final IRS migration data can be downloaded at `DATA-PROCESSED/county_migration_data.txt` or reproduced by running the `R/999-master_script.R` file.

-# Codebook
+## Codebook

 `ORIGIN` - Refers to the 5-digit FIPS code for the origin of the migrants.